ArtoriasCode/docker-terraria/README.md

 - 🚀 Simple and fast deployment using Docker Compose
 - 🔁 Automatic startup after VPS startup / restart

+> [!IMPORTANT]
+> For a server with mods, use the [tmodloader](https://github.com/ArtoriasCode/docker-terraria/tree/tmodloader) branch.

 ## 📥 Project download
 > [!NOTE]
 > To download the project on your VPS server, follow the instructions below.